All About Dogs

 The Pekingese was bred as a companion dog for Chinese royalty, but the breed has a distinct aloofness with strangers and strange dogs.

-The breed can also be nippy when annoyed or pestered, so this is not an ideal dog for families with small children.
+The breed can be nippy when annoyed or pestered, so this is not an ideal dog for families with small children.

 They also tend to bond very strongly with just one person, making them perfect for single people living alone.